12 Most Affordable Places to Retire in California Where Your Money Goes Further

 - The Redwood Sky Walk, voted #1 Aerial Adventure Park nationally in 2023

-The city maintains 20 parks alongside 42 landscape facilities, ensuring ample green space for active retirees considering affordable places to retire in California.
+The city maintains 20 parks and 42 landscape facilities, providing green space for retirees considering affordable places to retire in California.

 Clearlake